lohitpt252003/backend-for-annaforces/README.md

 ### Problem Service

 The `services/problem_service.py` is responsible for managing problems.
 It handles the creation of new problems, including validation of the problem data.

+## API Endpoints

+### Auth API

+The `/api/auth/login` endpoint handles user authentication.
+It expects a `user_id` and `password` in the request body.
+Upon successful authentication, it returns a JWT token.
+If the user is not registered, a specific error message is returned.